 Having a dog will change your life in amazing ways.
 One of the new responsibilities will be making sure that your pup stays happy and safe while you’re in the house but is also comfortable and contented when you are away.

 Although you should not leave your dog alone for long stretches of time, there are occasions when you may need to leave your dog for a short time and many pups will learn to enjoy their own company in these short periods.
+For a guide on how long you can leave dogs alone, make sure to check out our article.

 Some dogs quite like the peace and quiet of being home alone while other pooches will hate every second of being left to their own devices.
 Keep reading to find out who are the best dogs to be left home alone and which dog breeds can be left alone occasionally for short periods of time.